TEXT-S&P summary: Knorr-Bremse AG

 Rationale

-risk profile and strong financial risk profile.
-It is supported by the group's

-strong position as the world leader in the mature and cyclical markets for
+Ratings Services' view of the group's strong position as the world leader in the mature and

-mainly from truck manufacturers and rail system houses, and the remainder from
+original equipment markets, mainly from truck manufacturers and rail system houses, and the